-The Washington data are supplemented by other state-level administrative data sets.
-Teachers who hold a Professional Certification, which is transferable to Oregon, are identified using data from OSPI.
-Teachers' pension plans are identified using data from the state's Department of Retirement Services (DRS).
-Lastly, school- and district-level characteristics for both Oregon and Washington are obtained from the Common Core of Data compiled by the National Center for Education Statistics (NCES).
+The Washington data is supplemented by other state-level administrative data sets.
+Teachers who hold a Professional Certification (which is transferable to Oregon) are identified using data from OSPI.
+Teachers' pension plans are identified using data from the state's Department of Retirement Services (DRS).6 Lastly, school and district-level characteristics for both Oregon and Washington are obtained from the Common Core of Data (CCD) compiled by the National Center for Education Statistics (NCES).
 These include information about student demographics, school level, and type of locale (e.g., urban vs. rural).